Guido Borelli

 Guido Borelli da Caluso is an Italian painter.

+Biography

 He was born in Caluso in 1952.

 He comes from an artistic background, and his family always encouraged him to develop his talent, as early as childhood.
 He won a contest at 13 and held his first exhibition at the age of 17 at Ars Plauda Gallery in Turin.
 After high school, he received his artistic training at the Accademia Albertina in Turin.
 Today, he has permanent exhibitions in art galleries, in Italy, France, the United Kingdom and in the U.S.